nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures.md

 <div class="column medium-4">
 {{#> panel type='secondary' match_height='true'}}
-<h3>[Compact architecture with Redis]({{page version='' space='nxdoc' page='compact-architecture-with-redis'}})<br/><br/>★</h3>
+<h3>[Compact Architecture With Redis]({{page version='' space='nxdoc' page='compact-architecture-with-redis'}})<br/><br/>★</h3>
 {{/panel}}
 </div>

 <div class="column medium-4">
 {{#> panel type='secondary' match_height='true'}}
-<h3>[Compact architecture with Kafka]({{page version='' space='nxdoc' page='compact-architecture-with-kafka'}})<br/><br/>★★</h3>
+<h3>[Compact Architecture With Kafka]({{page version='' space='nxdoc' page='compact-architecture-with-kafka'}})<br/><br/>★★</h3>
 {{/panel}}
 </div>

 <div class="column medium-4">
 {{#> panel type='secondary' match_height='true'}}
-<h3>[Distributed architecture with Kafka]({{page version='' space='nxdoc' page='distributed-architecture-with-kafka'}})<br/><br/>★★★</h3>
+<h3>[Distributed Architecture with Kafka]({{page version='' space='nxdoc' page='distributed-architecture-with-kafka'}})<br/><br/>★★★</h3>
 {{/panel}}
 </div>

 </center>
 </div>

-## General considerations
+## General Considerations

-### Applications on the same machine
+### Applications on the Same Machine

 A frequently asked question is whether some applications can be merged on the same machine or not.
 The answer is yes!
 We will show such an option here and explain the design choices.

-We see here how applications can be merged.
+Let's see how applications can be merged.
-1. The **load balancers** are usually deployed on separate machines from where the Nuxeo server nodes will be, as otherwise stopping a Nuxeo node could have consequences on serving the requests.
+- The **load balancers** are usually deployed on separate machines from where the Nuxeo server nodes will be, as otherwise stopping a Nuxeo node could have consequences on serving the requests.
-1. On the machines where Nuxeo server nodes will be installed, a **reverse proxy** can be installed as well.
+- On the machines where Nuxeo server nodes will be installed, a **reverse proxy** can be installed as well.
 It is lightweight, and having a reverse proxy for each Nuxeo node makes sense: if it fails for some reason, only the Nuxeo node behind it will be affected.
-1. **Elasticsearch nodes** have to be installed on dedicated machines for performance reasons.
+- **Elasticsearch nodes** have to be installed on dedicated machines for performance reasons.
 Elasticsearch uses half of the machine's memory for its heap and half for the system, and is not designed to share memory with another application using the JVM.
-1. **Kafka cluster** is better on dedicated machines for isolation purpose.
+- **Kafka cluster** is better on dedicated machines for isolation purpose.
-1. A **Zookeeper node** is a lightweight, component and can be installed on the Nuxeo nodes.
+- A **Zookeeper node** is a lightweight, component and can be installed on the Nuxeo nodes.
-1. **Redis**, if used, can be installed on the same machine as Nuxeo server: our Redis usage is usually low enough for that.
+- **Redis**, if used, can be installed on the same machine as Nuxeo server: our Redis usage is usually low enough for that.

 ### Deploying in Cloud or Container Based Deployment

 This diagram translates perfectly to an on-premise deployment using a container-based technology like docker and we provide a ready-to-use [docker image]({{page version='' space='nxdoc' page='setting-up-your-nuxeo-environment'}}#docker) for Nuxeo Server.

-Nuxeo Platform also makes it easy to deploy in the cloud since:
+Nuxeo Platform also makes it easy to deploy in the Cloud since:
-- We are standard-based
+- We are standard-based,
 - The pluggable component model (extension points) allows you to easily change backend implementation when needed.

-For example, considering Amazon AWS as a possible cloud infrastructure provider:
+For example, considering Amazon AWS as a possible Cloud infrastructure provider:

 ![]({{file name='aws-deployment.png'}} ?border=true)
 <!-- Source: https://www.lucidchart.com/documents/edit/0eb7242e-9a34-4d1f-8568-9682f8ab26a8 -->